 Carroll also said the decision to rest Wilson "has to do with other guys playing and not playing as well too," which combined with his comment about the competition in the offensive line, is probably fair to assume means that the Seahawks could be resting some offensive line starters as well.

 Overall the game won't look much different than past preseason openers—starters rarely play past the first quarter—but as Carroll put it, there is "a little bit of different emphasis," on focusing on young players even more.
 For example, the Seahawks started pretty much every healthy starter in last year's preseason opener against the Colts, with Wilson and the starting offense playing the entire first series, a drive that ended with a touchdown pass to Nick Vannett.

 But the decision to rest more starters doesn't mean the Seahawks are going to have those players less prepared for the regular season.
 Knowing some starters won't play Thursday, the Seahawks changed their practice schedule this week to increase the workload for the No. 1 offense and defense in Tuesday's practice.

 "Yesterday we had a big practice for the ones, they had tons of work out here," Carroll said.
 "It was a little bit different emphasis for us where they got really almost twice as much work as they would normally get going into a game to compensate for the plays that they don't get, and I think they might have gained ground by doing it that way.
 We had more competition with the ones against ones out here that they wouldn't get if they were going to play handful of plays in the first game.
 We've made an effort to get more out of this process by them not playing the game than to get less out of it."

-The Seahawks and Broncos will meet for the 57th time this Thursday at CenturyLink Field.
+The Seahawks and Broncos will meet on Monday Night Football at Lumen Field.
 Take a look back at photos from past games played between the two teams.